snowflakedb/spark-snowflake/README.md

 This project was originally forked from the **[spark-redshift](https://github.com/databricks/spark-redshift)** project.
+We also occasionally port relevant patches from it.
 We would like to acknowledge and thank the developers of that project, in particular [Josh Rosen](https://github.com/JoshRosen).